You have to sign a waiver and have a safe word before entering the 'worlds scariest haunted house'

 In the last half of the final episode of the 'docu-series,' Farrier visits what many consider the scariest, most extreme haunted house in the world: the McKamey Manor.

-The McKamey Manor, located in Summertown, TN, lets guests truly live out a real-life horror film for free.
+Located in Summertown, TN, the haunted house lets guests truly live out a real-life horror film for free.
 I would peg the experience to fall under the 'gore' subgenre of horror -- think of "Hills Have Eyes," or "Saw."

 On a brochure-type ad found online, the haunted house is considered "The worlds only TRUE interactive 4 to 7 hour extreme haunt experience."

-In a 2014 article by the NY Daily News, owner/creator Russ McKamey and his girlfriend Carol Schultz have reportedly spent more than $500,000 (around 311,000 GBP) to make McKamey the scariest experience on Earth.
+A 2014 article by the NY Daily News states owner/creator Russ McKamey and his girlfriend Carol Schultz have reportedly spent more than $500,000 (around 311,000 GBP) to make McKamey the scariest experience on Earth.
 That number is sure to be higher by now.

 The horror begins before you even enter the haunted house as McKamey has his guests (always only two at a time) sign a 40-page waiver.
-In the documentary, the waiver was so long it took HOURS to complete and just signing it seems to begin the psychological horror.
+In the documentary, the waiver was so long it took hours to complet.
+The signing process seems to initiate the horrific psychological experience.

 Other requirements to enter the house include: